BinghamtonUniversity/SpiedieDocs-DEV/docs/docs/Tutorials/quick_start.md

 ``` bash
 sinfo
 ```
-We'll be using the quick partition as it is used mostly for rapid prototyping.
-You'll notice quick has a time cutoff of 10 minutes, so jobs are atuomatically cleared after 10 minutes.
+We'll be using the Standard partition as it is used mostly for rapid prototyping.
+You'll notice Standard has a time cutoff of 2 days, with an hour guaranteed before preemption, so jobs are at risk of preemption and re-entry into queue after 1 hour.
 This makes sure we don't have to wait too long for allocation.

 Before we ask for allocation on the cluster, we can check how busy the system is by running